Linear Receive Beamforming for CAPA Systems: Optimal Beamforming: Minimum Mean-Squared Error Beamforming

-Thus, the \emph{optimal uplink beamformer} that maximizes the SINR in \eqref{SINR_Rayleigh_Objective} is given as follows. \begin{theorem}[Rate-Optimal MMSE Beamforming for CAPAs] Given the channel responses $\{h_k({\mathbf{r}})\}_{k=1}^{K}$, the following beamformers maximize the per-user rate given in \eqref{Per_User_Rate}:
+Calculating the integral in \eqref{Rayleigh_Quotient_Optimal_Solution_Step2_Eq1}, we derive the \emph{optimal uplink beamformer} that maximizes the SINR in \eqref{SINR_Rayleigh_Objective} as follows. \begin{theorem}[Rate-Optimal MMSE Beamforming for CAPAs] Given the channel responses $\{h_k({\mathbf{r}})\}_{k=1}^{K}$, the following beamformers maximize the per-user rate given in \eqref{Per_User_Rate}: